Map as a property delegate

 Can you see that the answer should be 10

 ?
-On the other hand, if the map would be mutable, the answer would be different:
+On the other hand, if the map were mutable, the answer would be different:

 Can you see that the answer should be 20

 ?
-This is consistent with the behavior of the other variables.
-It is also consistent with what properties are compiled to.
+This is consistent with the behavior of the other variables and with what properties are compiled to.

-Finally, let's get back to our puzzler again.
-I hope you can see now that changing cities
+Finally, let's get back to our puzzle again.
+I hope you can see now that changing the cities

 property should not influence the value of sanFrancisco